lvguoqing01/mygit/readme.txt

-Git is version contron system.
+Git is a distributed version control system.
-Git is frww software.
+Git is frww software distributed under the GPL.